brittanyellich/refactoring-go/gophercon-eu/slides.md

 <p v-click>It will take too long.</p>
 <p v-click>All production applications are messy.</p>
 <p v-click>You won't suddenly work better by adopting a new technology.</p>
-<p v-click>The best software products emerge from continuous improvement, not perfect planning.</p>

 <!--
 There are some cases where a rebuild makes sense.
 But if you can't clearly articulate why a rebuild is necessary, refactor instead.